IvanDeus/DiscordActivity-Metronome/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 2. Under the **OAuth2** tab, save your **Client ID** and **Client Secret**, and add a redirect URI (base URL to the public HTTPS URL where your app is hosted).
 3. Navigate to the **URL Mapping** section (or Activities settings) and set the same public HTTPS URL as on previous step.
+4. In Supported Platforms section Allow iOS, Android and Web.

 ### Step 4: Configure App Backend